For people with a concussion who, despite rest, therapy, and treatments, are still experiencing symptoms.

 By participating, you agree you have read, understood, and accepted the disclaimer.

-Because many symptoms overlap, this program can also be helpful for people with stroke, carbon monoxide poisoning, long COVID, or other brain injuries.
+Absolutely!
+Many symptoms overlap, so this program can also be helpful for people recovering from a stroke, brain bruise, surgery, carbon monoxide poisoning, long COVID, or other brain injuries.

 There are a few things that make it easier to do the exercises, but they are all optional.
 Usually, we work with items you already have at home, so you don’t need extra costs.